Updated September 2023

-Having guest reviews on a listing has become vital to the success of marketing your home!
-Vacationers often move on to another listing if they don’t see any.
-Guest reviews will significantly increase the number of inquiries and bookings you will get.
+Having guest reviews on a listing is vital to the success of marketing your home!
+According to TrustYou research, as many as 83% of travelers find guest reviews an important consideration when booking their next vacation.
+They often move on to another listing if they don’t see any.
+Industry experts will tell you that guest reviews will significantly increase the number of inquiries and bookings you will receive.

 Make it personal

 Don’t just assume everything is all set for your guests and that they’re on their own in getting to your home.
-Check in with them 5 to 10 days prior to their arrival to remind them of what to bring (linens and towels, for example, if you don’t provide them) and what not to bring (paper/cleaning products if you do provide them).
-Make sure they have the address and/or directions to your home and instructions on how to get in.
-And ask if they have any last-minute questions or requests.
+Check in with them 5 to 10 days prior to their arrival to remind them of what to bring (linens and towels, for example, if you don’t provide them) and what not to bring (paper/cleaning products if you do provide them.)
+Make sure they know the check-in time and have the address and/or directions to your home and instructions on how to get in.
+Ask if they have any last-minute questions or requests.

-Sorry, but it’s not over, even after they’ve finally arrived.
-We strongly urge you to check in with them either by text or, preferably, a phone call to make sure they are finding everything to their liking, know where things are, and don’t have any questions or concerns.
-SO often when a problem arises, it could so easily have been avoided if the homeowner had checked in with their guests in this way and averted a misunderstanding or minor issue that can fester with the vacationer all week.
-And it’s just another opportunity to show them that you care about their comfort and happiness.
+Sorry, but it’s not over, even after your guests have arrived.
+We strongly urge you to check in with them either by text, email or phone call.
+You will want to make sure they are finding everything to their liking, know where things are, have not found any unwanted surprises, and don’t have any additional questions or concerns.
+So often when a problem arises, it could so easily have been avoided if the homeowner had checked in with their guests and averted a misunderstanding or minor issue that can fester with the vacationer all week.
+Take advantage of another opportunity to show them that you care about their comfort and happiness.

 After their departure

-Your final responsibility with each guest is to return their security deposit as quickly as possible and then follow up with an email notifying them that you have done so, thanking them for leaving your home in good condition, and, most importantly, requesting that they submit a guest review to your listing!
-Naturally, you might also see if they have any interest in returning the following season.
-You might even provide them with some sort of incentive to book early.
+Your final responsibility with each guest is to return their security deposit as quickly as possible.
+Follow up with an email notifying them that you have done so, thank them for leaving your home in good condition, and, most importantly, request that they submit a guest review regarding their stay!
+(Read our 10 Tips to Acquire Positive Reviews.)
+Capitalize on their feelings of good will and ask if they have any interest in returning the following season.
+You might even provide them with an incentive to book early.